Yanis77240/tez/test_comparison/Review.md

 ```
 **Note:** You need to have the maven-surefire-report-plugin in your project.
 If you do not have it, you need to set the plugin in the pom.xml.
 Also do not forget to set the path `path_to_reporting_directory`.

+7. Put the adequate surefire version grep command file

-7. If you have scalatests comment out the command `sh'./test_comparison/src/grep_commands/grep-scalatest.sh'`
+8. If you have scalatests comment out the command `sh'./test_comparison/src/grep_commands/grep-scalatest.sh'`

-8. In the `decision.sh` script, Set the path to the test comparison folder in the external repository.
+9. In the `decision.sh` script, Set the path to the test comparison folder in the external repository.